Star of South Africa (diamond)

 The Star of South Africa, also known as the Dudley Diamond, is a 47.69 carat white diamond found by a Griqua shepherd in 1869 on the banks of the Orange River.
 The original stone, before cutting, weighed 83.5 carat.
 The finding of this large diamond led to diamond prospectors coming to the area, culminating in the July 1871 rush to the nearby new diamond field at Colesberg Koppje, soon known as New Rush, and later to be known as Kimberley.

-The shepherd sold the stone for the hefty price of 500 sheep, 10 oxen and a horse to Schalk van Niekerk, a neighbouring farmer locally famous for having acquired a 21-and-a-quarter carat diamond in 1866 after it was found by a 15-year-old boy, Erasmus Jacobs, which he had sold for a good price.
+The shepherd sold the stone for the price of 500 sheep, 10 oxen and a horse to Schalk van Niekerk, a neighbouring farmer locally famous for having acquired a 21-and-a-quarter carat diamond in 1866 after it was bought from a 15-year-old boy, Erasmus Jacobs.